DiosDuck/RodaFramework/README.md

 ```
 $router->method('/uri/{parameter_name}/details', 'Controller@action');
 ```
 For rendering the page, it is used views and partials.
 Views represents the main page which are being called throw controller's actions.
-It can be called throw method `renderView()` if `Framework\\Controllers\\AbstractViewController.php` is extended or `loadView()` otherwise.
+It can be called throw method `renderView()` if `Framework\\Controllers\\AbstractViewController.php` is extended or `render()` otherwise.
 ```
 $this->renderView('view_name', ['parameter1' => value1, 'parameter2' => value2]);
 ```
-Views respect the following path `App\views\view_name.view.php`, while partials respect the following path `App\views\partials\partial_name.php`.
-Both `loadView()` and `loadPartial()` have the same parameters: file name (not the entire path, just the name to respect the rule above) and an array of parameters.
+Views respect the following path `App\views\controller\view_name.view.php`, partials respect the following path `App\views\partials\partial_name.php` and base templates respect the following path `App\views\base.view.php`.

+`render()` has the following parameters: view which represents the view name, including the controller's name (in this example would be `home\index`), data which are the view data used for rendering, and base template which represents the body of it.
+Base uses something similar to Twig's template, where we create a basit template for the website, then add the extra content on it depending of the page.

-Partias are used in view files to render specific parts of the code to avoid repetition.
+`loadPartial()` is a much more simpler method, requesting partial's name and data to render the partial.
+In exchange it renders the specific part of the code.
+They are used in views and template files to render specific parts of the code to avoid repetition.

 ## Wishes